A decision layer for supply chains under pressure.

 n-tier

-cascade depth traced from a single supplier or chokepoint shock
+Cascade depth traced from a single supplier or chokepoint shock

 Six teams.
 Six silos.
 None of them can answer the one question that matters.